 Annual wages for Health and Safety Engineers, Except Mining Safety Engineers and Inspectors in United States

-Employment of Health and Safety Engineers, Except Mining Safety Engineers and Inspectors is projected to grow 8 percent from 2016 to 2026, about as fast as average compared to all occupations.
+Employment of Health and Safety Engineers, Except Mining Safety Engineers and Inspectors is projected to grow 2 percent from 2018 to 2028, more slowly than average compared to all occupations.